- On March 22, 2020

 8 | Say yes to newsletters

 Pay attention to the offers of airlines.
-Sign up for their email newsletters, because then you’ll receive the best offers!
+Sign up for email newsletters from airline companies because then you’ll receive the best offers!
 You do that by going to their website and signing up there.
 Something you can undo any time.

 9 | Book your ticket online